-The historic Titanic Pump House in Belfast’s Titanic Quarter, which at one time could drain a staggering 21 million gallons of water in just over 90 minutes out of Titanic’s dry dock, will soon open as the city’s first whiskey distillery and visitor center.
+Updated March 9, 2023–The historic Titanic Pump House in Belfast’s Titanic Quarter, which at one time could drain a staggering 21 million gallons of water in just over 90 minutes out of Titanic’s dry dock, is now open and will begin offering tours to visitors March 31st.

 This news item contains affiliate links, and I may earn compensation when you click on the links at no additional cost to you.

 The city’s first whiskey distillery and visitor center includes four new galleries and a new illuminated replica model of the Titanic that will form the centerpiece of the experience.